cran-task-views/MissingData/MissingData.md

     (using different methods as knn and SVD) and in in `r pkg("StempCens")` with a SAEM approach that approximates EM when the E-step does not have an analytic form.\
-    `r pkg("gapfill")` is dedicated to imputation of satellite data observed at equally-spaced points in time and `r pkg("momentuHMM")` to the analysis of telemetry data using generalized hidden Markov models (including multiple imputation for missing data).
+    From an application point of view, `r pkg("gapfill")` is dedicated to the imputation of satellite data observed at equally-spaced points in time and `r pkg("foster")` to the imputation of satellite data based on observed predictors. `r pkg("momentuHMM")` is dedicated to the analysis of telemetry data using generalized hidden Markov models (including multiple imputation for missing data).
 -   *Distance matrices*: Imputation for Euclidean distance matrix is implemented in `r pkg("edmcr")`, using different optimization approaches.
 -   *Graphs/networks*: `r pkg("missSBM")` imputes missing edges in Stochastic